floral foam bricks

 I’ve been using Instant Oasis® in the shop for years for all the everyday arrangements we do.
 It’s standard density with holes for faster water absorption.

-There is also a lighter density floral foam called “Springtime” which works well when using softer stemmed, more delicate flowers, like tulips, daffs, iris, and calla lilies.
+There is also a lighter density floral foam called “Springtime” which works well when using soft-stemmed, more delicate flowers, such as tulips, daffodils, iris, and calla lilies.

-“Deluxe” is a higher density foam that is often used when working with large, sturdy stems like gladiolas, flowering branches, and tropical flowers like birds of paradise, torch ginger, and heliconia.
+“Deluxe” is a higher-density foam often used when working with large, sturdy stems like gladiolas, flowering branches, and tropical flowers like birds of paradise, torch ginger, and heliconia.

-Deluxe Oasis® is great when making more substantial arrangements for weddings, sympathy tributes, and special events.
+Deluxe Oasis® is used when creating more substantial arrangements for weddings, sympathy tributes, and special events.
 Like standard Oasis®, it’s also available in an “instant” version for faster water absorption.

 Floral Foam Shapes